 Calculating interest on a private mortgage

-To look at a sample private mortgage loan, let’s assume a homeowner needed to borrow $400,000 at 8% interest on a 2-year term.
+Using a sample private mortgage loan, let’s assume a homeowner needed to borrow $400,000 at 8% interest on a two-year term.
 We would then want to calculate the monthly payments and total interest over the term as follows:

 Step 1 : Calculate monthly payment